Strong degenerate constraining in Lagrangian dynamics: The proof

-\begin{cor} There is a constant $A$ neither depending on $j$ nor on the chart index $i$ such that $\Vert\ddot{y}_{i,\varepsilon_j}(t)\Vert\leq A$ for every $j\geq N_0$, every $i=1,2,\ldots l$ and every $t$ in $I_i$. \end{cor} \dem All of the coefficients in expression \eqref{Equation_y} are continuous on $\Psi_i^{-1}(\I(V_i))$ hence they are bounded on the compact set $\Psi_i^{-1}(C_i)$ where they are evaluated.
+\begin{cor} There is a constant $A$ neither depending on $j$ nor on the chart index $i$ such that $\Vert\ddot{y}_{i,\varepsilon_j}(t)\Vert\leq A$ for every $j\geq N_0$, every $i=1,2,\ldots l$ and every $t$ in $I_i$. \end{cor} \begin{proof} All of the coefficients in expression \eref{Equation_y} are continuous on $\Psi_i^{-1}(\I(V_i))$ hence they are bounded on the compact set $\Psi_i^{-1}(C_i)$ where they are evaluated.
 By Lemma \ref{Lema4}, all of the velocities are bounded by a constant not depending on $j$.
-Therefore, for every chart index $i$, by expression \eqref{Equation_y} again the same occurs with the accelerations.
-Taking the maximum of these bounds with respect to the chart index $i$, we have the result. \fdem
+Therefore, for every chart index $i$, by expression \eref{Equation_y} again the same occurs with the accelerations.
+Taking the maximum of these bounds with respect to the chart index $i$, we have the result. \end{proof}